How to Create Custom Validation Rule in CodeIgniter 4

 $routes->post('page/submitForm', 'PagesController::submitForm');

-5. Create View
+5. Create a View

 Create index.php file in app/Views/ folder.

 Create a simple <form > and set action to <?=site_url('page/submitForm')?>.
+Displaying the error message of the custom validation rule is the same as any other built-in validation rule.

 <!DOCTYPE html>